 1. It’s Unhealthy

 One of the most common reasons a cat will eat one of her kittens is because it is diseased or unhealthy and unlikely to live.
-In this case, the mom will eat the kitten to prevent it from suffering.
+In this case, the mom will eat the kitten instinctively.
 Cats have more than 200 million odor sensors in their nose, and they can use their acute sense of smell to detect things we can’t, and many people believe that disease is one of the things they can smell.
 An unhealthy kitten poses a danger to the rest of the litter because if it dies, bacteria can quickly spread, leaving the other kittens vulnerable.

 2. It’s Stillborn